 The G-Post is a comprehensive state-of-the-art software product that produces coordinate data and the associated "G-codes" and "M-codes" for CNC equipment.
 The CIMpro application provides an easy to use interface that allows access to the APT System, G-Post, and CAD/CAM modules.
 Optionally, the G-Post can be deployed through end user interfaces, providing the end user with the convenience of using their proprietary environmental architecture.
 The Option File Generator enables postprocessor generation through an easy to use graphical user interface (GUI).
 As standard product offerings, the G-Post will handle multi-axis machines and has ARC Fitting and NURBS interpolation.
 No additional prerequisite software is required so there is no hidden charges.

-CATIA users can use the G-Post with V4 and/or V5, and the G-Post is available for most UNIX and Windows platforms.
+CATIA users can use the G-Post software with all currently supported versions.
 Complete postprocessor vocabulary tables are supplied along with the CATIA APTSOURCE interface to make the installation fast and seamless.

 If you would like to find out more about any of our products and/or services, please fill out the Information Request form.

 Licenses can be acquired for Node locked workstations and for Server environments.
 If you already have a license for the G-Post used with a different CAD/CAM type, those already configured postprocessor will execute with your newly acquired G-Post license.
 If you have multiple CAD/CAM systems , only one G-Post is required and separate CAD/CAM interfaces are available; thus, one postprocessor solution will work for all of your different CAD/CAM systems.